 Whether a swimming pool is being filled for the first time, getting refilled after a major repair, or getting prepped to be used after the winter season, there is a proper procedure to follow for pool start ups.

-If your swimming pool hasn’t been used for quite some time, you’ll need to carry out a pool start-up to get it ready for another season of fun and leisure.
-Pool start-ups make a swimming pool ready from the floor, pool walls, to the chemical levels of the water.
-Below are some of the steps you need to take to ensure a successful pool start-up.
+If your swimming pool hasn’t been used for quite some time, you’ll need to carry out a pool start up to get it ready for another season of fun and leisure.

 This will ensure that the sequestering agent and clarifier are completely mixed and penetrated in the water to effectively avoid stain formation, colored, or cloudy water.